 - Buy a head of green cabbage and keep it in the refrigerator to keep it cold and fresh.
 Peel off 2 leaves, crush them with a rolling pin to break up the enzymes, then place one leaf on each breast, inside a well fitting bra.
 (I know that sounds really weird….but cabbage when placed topically secretes enzymes that dry up the production of milk.
 It works)

 - Replace the cabbage leaves when they become wilted with fresh ones from the fridge.
 Be sure to do this for 24-48 hours.

 - Wear a tight fitting bra such as a sports bra

 - Use ice packs to bring down the swelling of the breast tissue if you become severely engorged

-- Sage tea will also help in drying up your milk
+- Sage tea will also help in drying up your milk, or eating parsley salads.

 - In severe cases, decongestants such as sudafed or anti-histamines such as Benedryl may be helpful, but this should be done under the care of your physician.
 Breasts are mucus membranes and will respond to the “drying out” method these drugs produce.

 If for some reason these steps are not working, then contact a Lactation Consultant, such as myself for further guidance.
 You may smell like peppermint coslaw for a few days, but in the end your breasts will be happier that you chose not to just abandon them through this process.
 Best of luck!

 Copyright© 2011 Danielle Gauss – JustBreastFeeding.com.
 All Rights Reserved.